AWLQ Volunteer FAQ

 We recognise that life doesn’t always go to plan.
 If you are sick, or have another commitment on your rostered day, simply contact us to let us know you won’t be in… that way we can plan accordingly.

-VOLUNTEERS WITH MENTAL HEALTH CONCERNS / ASD / ANXIETY / DEPPRESSION OR OTHER MEDICAL ISSUES:
+VOLUNTEERS WITH MENTAL HEALTH CONCERNS / ASD / ANXIETY / DEPPRESSION OR OTHER MEDICAL CONCERNS:

 Please note that while the shelter is a wonderful place to visit, sometimes working in a shelter environment may cause stressors to certain individuals, namely those who have either a history of / or are predisposed to: anxiety, depression, mental health issues, are in physically poor health or have been diagnosed as being on the ASD spectrum.

-If you fall into these categories please feel free to contact the Volunteer Manager who can discuss suitable alternatives.
+If you fall into these categories please feel free to contact our Volunteer Department for more information.

 Thank you for your kindness and compassion.